yasirshah-analyst/retail-sales-data-cleaning-power-bi-dashboard/Readme.md

 ---

-# 📈 Dashboard Development

-An interactive Power BI dashboard was created to provide an executive-level overview of sales performance.

----

 # 📊 Dashboard Development

 An interactive Power BI dashboard was developed to monitor sales performance, analyze customer behavior, and identify business trends.